Coder-Manuel/network_requests/README.md

 # network_requests

-An easy-to-use flutter http network requests handler with more functionality than http but more simpler than dio.
+An easy-to-use flutter http network requests handler with more functionality than http but more simpler than dio..

 Platform  | Supported
 ------------- | -------------